resources

 • Standard 1.3.1: Compare how classroom rules are similar to laws in the community.

 • Standard 1.3.4: Identify the symbols, landmarks, and essential documents of the school, community, state, and nation (including the national motto and state emblem).
-Demonstrate how to show respect for those items, including care and disposal of the United State flag.
+Demonstrate how to show respect for those items, including care and disposal of the United States flag.

 Students use historical thinking skills to explore continuity and change in their community, Utah, and the United States.